Keeps Review: Can Your Hairline Be Saved?

 | |

-Keeps is one of the largest hair loss brands on the market.
+Keeps is one of the largest hair loss brands in the US.
 Their products are marketed to men, and the brand claims that "keeping your hair has never been easier" thanks to their "clinically-proven products."

 But are Keeps products really clinically proven to prevent hair loss or are these just marketing claims?
-Do they contain any unhealthy additive ingredients?
-Is Keeps overpriced compared to other hair loss brands that provide similar active ingredients?
+Do they contain any unhealthy additives?
+Is Keeps overpriced compared to other hair loss brands?
 And how do real users rate and describe the effects of Keeps?

-In this article we'll answer all of these questions and more as we analyze the ingredients in the most popular Keeps products based on medical studies to give our take on whether or not they're likely to be effective.
-We'll explain if they're likely to cause side effects.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in the most popular Keeps products to give our take on whether or not they're likely to be effective for hair loss.

 Does Keeps Work?